 The story of Ibada, a 38-year-old widow who lives in Misra xaraare an agricultural village in Middle Shebelle Region is one example of how safe access to clean water can help facilitate small steps toward a more educated and successful family despite great challenges.

 Ibada has three daughters and one son.
 She is the sole provider for her family with an income she earns from her vegetable stand in the area marketplace.
 When Mercy-USA built a well in Ibada’s village this spring she explained how the task of getting water would consume much of her or her eldest daughter’s day.
 The task wasn’t only time consuming, it was dangerous, “I remember several times when we had to walk to the river to get some water but we feared attacks from either men or even wild animals such as crocodiles.”

 Clean water is life for a family in rural and urban areas, and it’s not a difficult problem to solve.
-Our donors have helped us build about 500 wells in communities across Somalia.
+Our donors have helped us build over 550 wells in communities across Somalia.
 As Ibada reminded us, “My daughter will now concentrate on her education.
 Many times I had to cut her studies short because water was a higher priority for us.”
 Now Ibada can improve her business, care for her younger children and make sure all her daughters get the education they need to do even more toward a healthy family and a thriving community.

 Well construction, conducted by Mercy-USA with funds provided by private donations, has changed the lives of tens of thousands in Somalia.
 A nearby well gives time and safety to women and gives their daughters the same opportunity existing for education that their sons enjoy.